open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is a path expression to a `pcommon.Map` type field. `limit` is a non-negative integer.

+If truncating at exactly the length results in a broken UTF-8 encoding, `truncate_all` will be truncated before the last UTF-8 character begins.

 The map will be mutated such that the number of characters in all string values is less than or equal to the limit.
 Non-string values are ignored.

 Examples: